CheriseZhu/QGCN/README.md

 ```setup
 pip install -r requirements.txt
 ```

+Folder

+'''
+The data/ folder contains all the required datasets The layers/ folder contains basic operations of euclidean layers, hyperbolic and pseudo-hyperbolic layers.
+The manifolds/ folder contains basic operations of all manifolds.
+The models/ folder contains the implementation of baselines, which consist of encoder and decoder.
+The utils/ folder contains the basic utils for data/eval/train, besides, hyperbolicity is used for calculating the distribution of hyperbolicity.
+'''

 ## Training, evaluation and results

 * For example, to run graph reconstruction on web-edu for semi-Riemannian space with time_dim=3 (mAP: 99.67)